eMapR/LTOP_FTV/README.md

 		to drive task

-#### 25 Download LTOP imagery (Moving Data)- optional if you're working with assets in the previous step.

-	0) Open terminal on Islay in a VNC

-	1) Script location

-		./LTOP_Oregon/scripts/GEEjs/

-	2) Activate conda environment “py35”

-		conda activate py35

-	3) Python script syntax

-		python 00_get_chunks_from_gdrive.py <google drive folder name> <local directory>

-	4) Run script

-		python 00_get_chunks_from_gdrive.py LTOP_Oregon_image_withVertYrs_NBR /LTOP_Oregon/rasters/04_LTOP_Image_NBR/

-	5) Check data at download destination.

-		./LTOP_Oregon/rasters/01_SNIC/
+#### 22 This is the end of the 'official' LTOP workflow

+#### The following steps are optional and subject to change

-#### 26 Use the LTOP breakpoints/vertices outputs to create fitted Landtrendr like outputs.
+#### 23 Use the LTOP breakpoints/vertices outputs to create fitted Landtrendr like outputs.
 This uses vertices from the LTOP process and the LT-fit algorithm.
 This step may become optional if the same images are used for the LTOP process and change detection.

 	1) script location
 		./LTOP_mekong/LTOP_FTV/scripts/GEEjs/06lt_TransferFTV.js